ElGabbaGhoul/Social-Media-Uploader/journal.md

     - Except not really lol.
     - Pseudocoding out basic functionality of each module and main.py.
     - Testing ideas with basic code from CGPT

+03/2/23
+    - began implementing facebook api communication to allow content to post.